 Salary Increase Calculator

-Project your salary growth across multiple years with percentage raises, promotion boosts, and optional inflation adjustments.
-See final pay, total extra earnings, and real (purchasing-power) salary.
+Project your salary growth across multiple years with percentage raises, promotion boosts, and inflation adjustments.
+See final pay and total extra earnings.

 What the salary increase calculator shows